 Most timeshare brokers are unyielding when it comes to payments.
 If you miss a payment, the penalty is often foreclosure.
 This goes for your property taxes, maintenance fees, mortgage, utilities, special assessments, and any other pre-set fees.

 Since a foreclosure can leave a lasting impact on your finances, the risk can be great.
 It will impact your credit score and make it very difficult to get future loans.
 Never buy a timeshare unless you’re certain you can keep up with the payments.
+If you are wondering on how to get out of a timeshare, you can hire an attorney or hire a timeshare cancellation service from a trusted company.

 5. You don’t have as much freedom with scheduling your timeshare as you might think.